perticascatalin/Learning/DPML/mcsp.md

 There have been numerous attempts to generate music using software.
 One of the first approaches that I heard of is [M5] - [video source](https://www.youtube.com/watch?v=A2gyidoFsoI) & [tutorial](https://www.danieldjohnson.com/2015/08/03/composing-music-with-recurrent-neural-networks/).
 The experiment leverages the generative power of recurrent neural networks by using many musical pieces as training data.
 This approach focuses on classical music (Bach) and polyphony (several instrumental tracks).
 RNNs and other neural networks derived from them will usually map an input sequence to an output sequence (the NN learns the mapping from the input to the output based on history and current input).
 However, we can also feed an RNN its own output and thus generate a potentially novel sequence - eg. generating a handwritten sequence in [M6].
 Another study on how to generate music using RNNs/LSTMs is [M7].

 Whether deep learning with recurrent neural networks can actually compose new pieces of music of some artistic value is a debatable question.
 One reason to doubt this is that the whole mechanism of deep learning relies on some form of imitation.
 So the resulting music will be a hybrid comprised of the previously seen musical patterns at the best.
-In this sense, a loss function will not be able to compose a piece of music the way a human composer would do, because a composer would make music based on some deep internal senses or feelings, which are the result of human experience (I am not referring to general commercial music when making this statement).
+In this sense, a loss function will not be able to compose a piece of music the way a human composer would do, because a composer would make music based on some deep internal senses or feelings, which are the result of real life human experience (I am not referring to general commercial music when making this statement).
 However, these generative systems look promising from the perspective of playing with music, creating variations and re-mixes, not in the sense of creating new music, but rather as an aiding system.

 ### 3.2 Ideas from GEB: Canons & Fugues